All Episodes

 We will be right back.

-Brown, Harvard, UVA, University of Virginia all have taken Some sort of steps in this direction in the past.
+Brown, Harvard, UVA, University of Virginia, all have taken some sort of steps in this direction in the past.

-Um and they uh yeah they usually just do that.
+And they, yeah, they usually just do that.

-Um I did go to a school where we had to change the mascot, Amherst College, because he allegedly gave blankets that had smallpox to the Native Americans, but I mean this is never proven and no one really knows.
+I did go to a school where we had to change the mascot, Amherst College, because he allegedly gave blankets that had smallpox to the Native Americans.

 That's the rumor.

-So they had to get rid of the we had this like old British dude with the breeches and the old school colonial British hat.
+We had this old British dude with the breeches and the old school colonial British hat.

 They had to get rid of that.

-It's not gonna be anything particularly exciting.
+It's not going to be anything particularly exciting.

 I don't really care.